-If a property is located in a Special Flood Hazard Area (A, AE, and X), the property may be eligible to receive CDBG-DR assistance if the Applicant purchases a flood insurance policy and presents evidence at closing.
-For properties in a Special Flood Hazard Area, PRDOH, as the Grantee, must warn the eligible homebuyers of the implications of such a location.
+If a A property is located in an SFHA Special Flood Hazard Area (100 -Year Floodplain (or 1% annual chance floodplain)) only in the following zones A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, A, AE, and X), the property may be eligible to receive CDBG-DR assistance if the Applicant purchases a flood insurance policy and presents evidence at closing.
+For properties in a SFHA Special Flood Hazard Area, PRDOH, as the Grantee, must warn the eligible homebuyers of the implications of such location.
 Additionally, PRDOH must advise homebuyers of the requirement of purchasing and maintaining a flood insurance policy.
-The notification must include an acknowledgement statement certifying the applicant's understanding of the consequences of purchasing a property in a Special Flood Hazard Area.
+The notification must include an acknowledgment statement certifying the applicant's understanding of the consequences of purchasing a property in a Special Flood Hazard Area.
 The warning must be included as part of the covenants of deeds.

 The potential buyer must complete and sign the acknowledgment statement and return it to PRHFA within ten (10) calendar days from the date of the attached notice.
 The participating institution will upload the document to the HBA Platform.
 The acknowledgment statement can be sent by email to hba-info@afv.pr.gov or by mail to P.O.
 Box 71361, San Juan, PR 00936-8461.
-Otherwise, the eligible homebuyer will not be suitable for grant assistance to purchase the property in a flood hazard area.
+Otherwise, the eligible homebuyer will not be suitable for grant assistance to purchase the property in a special flood hazard area.

-12.2.2 Coastal Barrier Resources Area
+12.2.2.
+Coastal Barrier Resources Area